 There are specific qualities that correspond to each element.
 Each of the five elements correspond with a particular season, meridian, time, body function or organ, direction, emotion, sound, color, odor and more.

 One of the easiest ways to understand the element is how they are associated with each season.
 As we know, each season has a quality that uniquely expresses it.
 These qualities in nature are the characteristics of the movement of energy.
 These characteristics affect our action, how we dress, think and feel.
 Our whole being; our body, mind and spirit is affected by the season and its changes.
-We are affected by the past and the changes that we have made to continue to grow and mature in our lives.
-We make the best decisions we can for the knowledge we have.
+We are affected by the past and the changes that we have made.
+We continue to grow and mature in our lives and make the best decisions with the knowledge we have.
 But………

 Acupuncture accesses the energy through particular points to keep the flow of the energy balanced and moving.